Teichlab/cellhint/README.md

   ```
   If `X_pca` is not detected in `.obsm` and no other latent representations are provided via `use_rep`, gene expression matrix in `.X` will be used to calculate the distances.
 In such case, subsetting the AnnData to informative genes (e.g. highly variable genes) is suggested and `.X` should be log-normalised (to a constant total count per cell).

-  The resulting `alignment` is an instance of the class [DistanceAlignment](https://celltypist.readthedocs.io/en/latest/celltypist.contro.align.DistanceAlignment.html) as defined by CellTypist, and can be written out as follows.
+  The resulting `alignment` is an instance of the class [DistanceAlignment](https://cellhint.readthedocs.io/en/latest/cellhint.align.DistanceAlignment.html) as defined by CellHint, and can be written out as follows.
   ```python
   #Save the harmonisation output.
   alignment.write('/path/to/local/folder/some_name.pkl')